My Bike Fit Failed. I Still Recommend the Fitter

 That may eventually require:

-• a longer stem,
+• a longer stem, if the bike still allows for one,

 And this is something many cyclists only discover after already spending large amounts of money on upgrades.
 A bike that comfortably fits your current body may become limiting surprisingly quickly as your position evolves.